climu/OSR-discord-bot/README.md

-Local setup: Install dependencies using `pip install -r requirements.py`.
+Local setup: Install dependencies using `pip install -r requirements.tct`.
 Expects python3.6+.
 Set up a testing server and insert appropriate guild id and channel ids in config.py.
 You can skip KGS integration by removing the check task from the end of bot.py.